• Skip to main content

 2. Macerate the onions.
 Place the onions in a large bowl and add the vinaigrette.
 Allow the onions to sit in the vinaigrette for a few minutes to soften them and mellow out their flavor.

 3. Combine other ingredients.
-Add the parsley, carrots, cabbage, sunflower seeds, and sesame seeds to the bowl, and stir until everything is combined and evenly coated in vinaigrette.
+Add the cilantro, carrots, cabbage, sunflower seeds, and sesame seeds to the bowl, and stir until everything is combined and evenly coated in vinaigrette.
 Serve it up or store for later!

 Notes

-1. Storage Instructions: You can store healthy coleslaw in an airtight container in the fridge for up to a week.
+1. Storage instructions.
+You can store healthy coleslaw in an airtight container in the fridge for up to a week.
 I do not recommend freezing coleslaw.

 Did you make this recipe?

-If you loved this recipe, please consider giving it a star rating (below)!
+If you loved this recipe, make sure to let me know and give it a star rating (below)!
 Star ratings help Roots and Radishes recipes reach more people, which helps support the continued production of our content.
 Also, we'd LOVE to see what you make!
-Tag @rootsnradishes on Instagram and hashtag it #rootsnradishes
+Snap a picture and tag me on Instagram @rootsnradishes 🙂

 Leave a Reply Cancel reply